Euribor: Euribor futures

 They were previously also traded on CurveGlobal, part of the London Stock Exchange Group, which has closed down operations in January 2022.

 Interest rate swaps

-Interest rate swaps based on short Euribors currently trade on the interbank market for maturities up to 50 years.
+Interest rate swaps based on Euribor rates currently trade in money markets for maturities up to 50 years.
 A "five-year Euribor" will be in fact referring to the 5-year swap rate vs 6-month Euribor.
 "Euribor + x basis points", when talking about a bond, will mean that the bond's cash flows have to be discounted on the swaps' zero-coupon yield curve shifted by x basis points in order to equal the bond's actual market price.